BaseJumper1985/Macro-Manager/README.md

 #### Selecting Hotstrings From a List

+You may also input hotstrings from an interface that includes search, list of hotstring triggers and associated names, and previews of the output of any given hotstring.

+- **To enter hotstrings from a searchable list**
- 1. First, make sure to click the location where you will want the hotstring to be inserted.
+  1. Click the location where you will want the hotstring to be inserted.
- 2. To enter hotstrings from a searchable list (*especially useful if you have a very large number of hotstrings*) simply **Hold down the Windows key &#8862; and press H**.
+  2. Hold down the **Windows key &#8862;** and press **H**, or hold down the **Windows key &#8862;** and **Right Click** then select **Insert Hotstring Here** from the menu.
- 3. You may select a hotstring from the **List Box** to be shown a preview of the result to the side.
+- You may select a hotstring from the **List Box** on the left to be shown a preview of the result to the side.
- 4. You can use the **Search Bar** at the top to find a hotstring.
+- You can use the **Search Bar** at the top to find a hotstring.
 Searching supports ***Fuzzy Finding*** which means the letters you type only have to show up in sequence in a text, so you can search for part of the beginning, some of the end, and the search will still find what you are looking for.
- 5. After you find the hotstring you want, you can select it and click **Okay**, or double click the item, to have it entered at the last position of the text cursor when you opened the window.
+- After you find the hotstring you want, you can select it and click **Okay**, or double click the item, to have it entered at the last position of the text cursor when you opened the window.

 #### Converting Multiple Hotstrings

-If you have a block of text containing multiple trigger words, you can covert all of them at once.
+If you have a block of text containing multiple trigger words, you can convert all of them at once.

+- **To convert a block of text**
    1. First hold down the **Windows key &#8862;** and **Right Click** anywhere.
    2. In the **Menu** that appears select **Convert Text**.
    3. You will be prompted to **select a block of text** then press the **Okay** button to have the text you selected scanned for any Hotstrings and replaced with their correct results.

 Note: this will not work as expected with dynamic hotstrings.
 I will work on a solution to this in the future.